 - a.
-CEMILAC should issue clearance for pre-production phase to the Main Contractor when all submitted reports except long term test requirements have satisfied the requirements of the test schedule, drawing and process sheet. - b.
-Clearance for pre-production phase for the critical airborne materials should be the basis for DGAQA/Competent Inspection Authority to clear the material for further processing/functional testing. - c.
-Clearance for the pre-production phase should be given for 2 years and if requested by the Main Contractor, a subsequent extension for 2 years is given prior to the issue of LoTA.
-In other words, the total period of clearance for the pre-production phase including extension should not exceed 4 years. - d.
-Failing to convert to LoTA within 4 years from the date of clearance for preproduction phase results in revoking the clearance of the pre-production phase and fresh development of the materials should be initiated.
+CEMILAC should issue Provisional Clearance to the Main Contractor when all submitted reports except long term test requirements have satisfied the requirements of the test schedule, drawing and process sheet. - b.
+Provisional Clearance for the critical airborne materials should be the basis for DGAQA/Competent QA Authority to clear the material for further processing/functional testing. - e.
+Provisional Clearance should normally be issued for 2 years and if requested by the Main Contractor, a subsequent extension for 2 years is given prior to the issue of LoA.
+In other words, the total period of Provisional Clearance including extension should not exceed 4 years. - d.
+Failure to convert to LoA within 4 years from the date of issue of provisional clearance would result in revoking the Provisional Clearance and fresh development of the materials should be initiated.

-21.C3.1.16 COMPLIANCE WITH THE CERTIFICATION BASIS
+21.C3.1.16 Compliance with the Certification Basis